Will Smith Preview, Player Props: Dodgers vs. Marlins

 Will Smith At The Plate

-- Among the qualifying batters, he ranks 35th in batting average, while his on-base percentage ranks 16th and he is 43rd in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 31st, his on-base percentage ranks 15th, and he is 46th in the league in slugging.

-- He has homered in 16.0% of his games this year, and 3.7% of his plate appearances.
+- Smith has picked up a hit in 62 of 95 games this season, with multiple hits 27 times.

-- Smith has had an RBI in 42 games this season (44.7%), including 15 multi-RBI outings (16.0%).
-He has also driven in three or more of his team's runs in three contests.
+- In 42 games this season (44.2%), Smith has picked up an RBI, and in 15 of those games (15.8%) he had more than one.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.